The Rediscovery Hypothesis: Language Models Need to Meet Linguistics: Related Work

 \paragraph{Probing.} Early work on probing tried to analyze LSTM language models \shortcite{linzen2016assessing,shi-etal-2016-string,adi2017fine,conneau2018you,gulordava2018colorless,kuncoro2018lstms,tenney2018what}.
 Moreover, word similarity \shortcite{finkelstein2002placing} and word analogy \shortcite{mikolov2013linguistic} tasks can be regarded as non-parametric probes of static embeddings such as {\sc SGNS} \shortcite{mikolov2013distributed} and {\sc GloVe} \shortcite{pennington2014glove}.
-Recently the probing approach has been used mainly for the analysis of contextualized word embeddings. \shortciteA{hewitt2019structural} for example found evidence of a geometric representation of entire parse trees in {\sc ELMo}'s \shortcite{peters2018deep} and {\sc BERT}'s \shortcite{devlin2019bert} hidden layers. \shortciteA{tenney2018what} probed contextualized embeddings for various linguistic phenomena, and showed that, in general, contextualized embeddings improve over their non-contextualized counterparts largely on syntactic tasks (e.g., constituent labeling) in comparison to semantic tasks (e.g., coreference).
-The probing methodology has also shown that semantics \shortcite{reif2019visualizing} and factual knowledge \shortcite{petroni2019language} can be extracted from {\sc BERT} layers. \shortciteA{zhang2020billions} analyzed how the quality of representations in a pretrained model evolves with the amount of pretraining data.
-They performed extensive probing experiments on various NLU tasks, and found that pretraining with 10M sentences was already able to solve most of the syntactic tasks, while it required 1B training sentences to be able to solve semantic tasks.
+Recently the probing approach has been used mainly for the analysis of contextualized word embeddings. \shortciteA{hewitt2019structural} for example showed that entire parse trees can be linearly extracted from {\sc ELMo}'s \shortcite{peters2018deep} and {\sc BERT}'s \shortcite{devlin2019bert} hidden layers. \shortciteA{tenney2018what} probed contextualized embeddings for various linguistic phenomena and showed that, in general, contextualized embeddings improve over their non-contextualized counterparts largely on syntactic tasks (e.g.,\ constituent labeling) in comparison to semantic tasks (e.g.,\ coreference).
+The probing methodology has also shown that {\sc BERT} learns some reflections of semantics \shortcite{reif2019visualizing} and factual knowledge \shortcite{petroni2019language} into the linguistic form which are useful in applications such as word sense disambiguation and question answering respectively. \shortciteA{zhang2020billions} analyzed how the quality of representations in a pretrained model evolves with the amount of pretraining data.
+They performed extensive probing experiments on various NLU tasks and found that pretraining with 10M sentences was already able to solve most of the syntactic tasks, while it required 1B training sentences to be able to solve tasks requiring semantic knowledge (such as Named Entity Labeling, Semantic Role Labeling, and some others as defined by \shortciteA{tenney2018what}).